Tech-enabled work capture and documentation

 Deploying suitable device technology where work occurs allows video, audio and data to be broadcast directly to remote personnel for passive observation or active collaboration in real time.

-With live streaming technology, VIPs, JV partners, customers, investors and senior executives can witness milestone events first-hand from boardrooms, desktops or simply mobile devices.
+With live video streaming technology, VIPs, JV partners, customers, investors and senior executives can witness milestone events first-hand from boardrooms, desktops or simply mobile devices.

 By combining appropriate cameras and field microphones with secure and reliable connectivity, businesses can provide high-resolution video access to remote or hazardous sites, where scheduling and safety concerns may restrict physical access.